cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 determine whether keys occurring in maps are duplicates or distinct.

-At the generic data model level, numerically equivalent integer and floating point values are distinct from each other, as they are from the various big numbers (Tags 2 to 5).
+At the generic data model level, numerically equivalent integer and floating-point values are distinct from each other, as they are from the various big numbers (Tags 2 to 5).
 Similarly, text strings are distinct from byte strings, even if composed of the same bytes.
 A tagged value is distinct from an untagged value or from a value tagged